sabegg2/Project3/README.md

 #### New columns:

-The columns that were added are descibed below.
+The columns that were added are described below.

 - To make the time series plots more representative of a local day (midnight to midnight), a column for local time was added.
 The location of the anemometers is in Central Time, which is UTC -06:00, so computing local time involved subtracting 6 hours from the UTC time.